equinor/radix-cli/README.md

 ### Using a machine user

 CLI can also use a machine user for authenticating with the API server.
 This will be done through a bearer token of a service account connected to your application.
 The service account token will be provided to you under configuration page of your application.
+For more information on this see [this](https://www.radix.equinor.com/guides/deploy-only/#machine-user-token) guide.
 There are two ways to feed this token to the CLI.
 Either using standard input.
 The should be done like this:

 `echo <your service account token> | rx --token-stdin list applications`